Why Is My Dog Limping Suddenly?

 Hidden Lump In the Toes

-Although dogs may never display symptoms of Lyme disease, when symptoms do manifest, limping may be involved.
-The limping is caused by pain around the dog’s joints.
+Although dogs may never display symptoms of Lyme disease, when symptoms do manifest, your dog might limp.
+Swollen, painful joints might indicate your dog has Lyme disease, which is carried by ticks.

 Spinal Cord or Disc Injury

 IVDD, or intervertebral disc disease in dogs, affects the discs that cushion the spine: between the spinal column itself and the vertebrae.

 The discs bulge or herniated (burst) into the spinal cord space.
 Your dog may drag his back legs, hobble when walking, seem off-balance, or refuse to walk at all.

 Dog mom Kim Kiernan has managed her dog’s IVDD for years.
 She helps her Cocker Spaniel’s IVDD with exercise, dietary modifications, veterinary guidance, and holistic support.

 Sometimes involuntary urination, leaking urine, or dribbling of urine in dogs is associated with limping.
 Like people, dogs develop arthritis and other orthopedic issues throughout their lives, especially as they age.

 Nerves that control the bladder and its emptying can be affected by things like tumors, infections, and even spinal cord injuries.

 One of the most common tears in a dog’s leg is that of the cranial cruciate ligament, CCL, sometimes called ACL.
 My dog tore his ACL twice, both times requiring surgery.

 Many times, a veterinarian will perform an in-office “drawer test” on the dog suspected of an ACL tear.
 The drawer test involves manual manipulation of the knee joint by a veterinarian.